foxdonut/meiosis/helpers/setup/api.md

 -   `services` **[Array][27]&lt;[Function][26]>?** an array of service functions, each of which should be `({ state, previousState, patch }) => patch?`.
--   `effects` **[Array][27]&lt;[Function][26]>?** an array of effect functions, each of which should be `({ state, previousState, patch, update, actions }) => void`, optionally calling `update`.
+-   `effects` **[Array][27]&lt;[Function][26]>?** an array of effect functions, each of which should be `({ state, previousState, patch, update, actions }) => void`, with the function optionally calling `update` and/or `actions`.

 ## meiosis.common.setup

 Base helper to setup the Meiosis pattern.
 If you are using Mergerino, Function Patches, or Immer, use their respective `setup` function instead.

 Patch is merged in to the state by default.
-Services have access to the previous state and can cancel or alter the original patch.
+Services have access to the state, previous state, and patch, and can return a patch that further updates the state, reverts to the previous state, and so on.
 State changes by services are available to the next services in the list.

+After the services have run and the state has been updated, effects are executed and have the opportunity to trigger more updates.

 ### Parameters